goldrieve/vsgseq2/README.md

 # vsgseq2
 An updated  pipeline for analysing VSG-seq data.
-Originally described in this [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4514441/).
+The original VSGSeq pipeline is described in this [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4514441/) and [repository](https://github.com/mugnierlab/VSGSeqPipeline).

 ## Installation
 ```
 git clone https://github.com/goldrieve/vsgseq2.git
 cd vsgseq2
 conda env create --file vsgseq2.yml -n vsgseq2
 conda activate vsgseq2
-nextflow run assemble.nf
-nextflow run analyse.nf
 ```

-As the Trinity assembly stage takes substantially longer to run than the analyse step, I have split these to processes into two nextflow files.
-You can assemble your transcripts and then run analysis, with rapid changes to settings if required.
+## Quick start
+vsgseq2 is implemented using Nextflow, which is installed as part of the vsgseq2.yml.
+The vsgseq2 pipeline is split into two commands:
+1) assembly
+2) analyse

+To test the installation, I have created synthetic Illumina data for 5 'samples' which are stored in data/reads.
+These paired end fastq files were synthesised with bbmap, using 10 transcripts as a reference (4 VSGs and 6 random _T. brucei_ transcripts).

+Run VSG

 ```
 |======================================|